All about LED

 I've seen a mask offering 600Nm-700Nm and 820-835Nm wavelengths of light.
 Will it still work?

-The light must be delivered over a specific time; delivering too much too quickly can generate heat in the tissue and cells will not have time to process the photons (light energy).
+The light must be delivered over a specific time; delivering too much too quickly can generate heat in the tissue, and cells will not have time to process the photons (light energy).
 Deliver too little and any effect will be negligible.

 Did you create the devices?

-No, we are not scientists or engineers, but through endless research and years of experience, we were able to identify and partner with the pioneers in LED light therapy.
+No, we are not scientists or engineers, but through extensive research and years of experience, we have identified and partnered with pioneers in LED light therapy.

-Working side-by-side with the creators, trialling multiple prototypes, testing and modifying elements and ensuring every detail matched our discerning vision, our Boost range was born.
+Working side by side with the creators, trialling multiple prototypes, testing and modifying elements, and ensuring every detail matched our discerning vision, our Boost range was born.

 Our devices use clinically proven wavelengths, are convenient and easy to use and are designed with a thorough understanding of client care.